📣SCRIPT SALE! Treat yourself to an easier Fall. Save 30% on 5+ perusal scripts with code SPRING30 before May 3 and head into summer stress-free.

 How do I encourage students to physicalize their characters?

-• Before every blocking move, have the actor say “I am moving because I am….”
+- Before every blocking move, have the actor say “I am moving because I am….”
 They can only move if they can come up with a character-driven reason to move.
-This will eliminate the problem of actors who move only because a director told them to do so.
+This will eliminate the problem of actors who move only because a director told them to.

-• Create a character zero for each character.
-Character zero is used in Commedia dell’arte.
+- Create a character zero for each character.
+Character zero is used in commedia dell’arte.
 It is the defining pose that a character presents every time they enter or stand still in the space.
-If you’re doing a realistic piece, it won’t be practical to have a character pose every time they enter a room.
-But it is something you can play with during rehearsal.
+If you’re doing a realistic piece, it won’t be practical to have a character pose every time they enter a room, but it is something you can play with during rehearsal.
 You can also pick and choose your character zero moments.
-Character zero also helps your actors identify what makes their character physically unique from them.
+Character zero also helps your actors identify what makes their character physically distinct from them.
 That is what is most important.

-• Have actors play the scene with a specific body lead.
-What if a character lead through the nose?
+- Have actors play the scene with a specific body lead.
+What if a character leads through the nose?
 Or through the belly?
 Or through the knees?
 How does the character change with this physicality?
-It might work or might not, but it’s important to try.
+It might work or it might not, but it’s important to try.
 It’s another fun thing to play with during rehearsals.

 Related Articles